Florida set to execute 'ninja killer' for 1989 murders

 Barring any stays for Gaskin and Barwick, it will be the shortest period that three executions have been carried out in Florida since three were put to death within 36 days in 2014 under former Gov. Rick Scott, also a Republican.

-It will be the state’s 100th execution since the reinstatement of the death penalty in 1976.
-There are an additional 297 people on Florida’s death row.
+Gaskin’s death will mark the state’s 100th execution since the reinstatement of the death penalty in 1976.
+There are an additional 297 people on Florida’s death row, which is located at Florida State Prison, about 40 miles (65 kilometers) southwest of Jacksonville.

 Gaskin, who was dubbed the “ninja killer” because he wore all-black ninja clothing during the crimes, shot his victims with a .22-caliber rifle, investigators said.
 He was convicted of first-degree murder.